TheHackerDev/cartograph/docs/README.md

 This command will return details on all target rules set up in Cartograph, making it easy to manage and review the hosts you're currently targeting or ignoring.

+## Development

+For developers who want to contribute to Cartograph or debug the application, see the [Development Guide](development.md) which covers:

+- Setting up the debug build with Docker
+- Connecting VS Code, Cursor, or Windsurf for debugging
+- Development workflow and testing
+- Contributing guidelines
+- Advanced development topics

 # Roadmap

 Cartograph is a work in progress, with many exciting features and capabilities planned for future releases.
 Here's a